What is the significance of the statement, "Hashem appeared to Avraham"?

-"Kel" symbolizes strength.
+The Name of Hashem, "Kel," symbolizes strength.
 What does the Name "Shakai" symbolize?

 Rashi: It denotes that Hashem can supply each of His creations with their needs.
-Consequently, If Avraham will go in His ways, 1 He will be for him a G-d and a patron (to protect him and provide him with all his needs).
+Consequently, if Avraham will go in His ways, 1 He will be for him a G-d and a patron (to protect him and provide him with all his needs).

 Whose explanation the Ramban prefers.

-And Hashem mentioned it at this point, to inform Avraham that He rules over the Mazalos, to perform hidden miracles for the Tzadikim, to save them from death, to sustain them in time of famine and to stand by their side in battle, (as He did constantly to the Avraham and the Avos).
-Constantly, He would exert His jurisdiction over Avraham's Mazal (which foretold that he could not have children (from Sarah), and they would bear a son in one' year's time.
-Furthermore, He was now entering a covenant with him and his children forever, that they would be 'His portion' and that He personally, would lead them (and not leave them under the jurisdiction of any star or Mazal).
+Ramban: Hashem mentions this at this point, to inform Avraham that He rules over the Mazalos.
+He performs hidden miracles for the Tzadikim, to save them from death, to sustain them in time of famine and to stand by their side in battle, (as He did constantly to the Avraham and the Avos).
+Hashem would exert His jurisdiction over Avraham's Mazal (which foretold that he could not have children (from Sarah)), and they would bear a son in one year's time.
+Furthermore, He was now entering a covenant with Avraham and his children forever, that they would be "His portion" and that He personally would lead them (and not leave them under the jurisdiction of any star or Mazal).

 Why did the Avos never refer to Hashem directly by His revered four-letter Name

 Ramban: This is because the Avos prophesied with what is known as "Ispaklarya she'Einah Me'irah" (an unclear vision), whereas Moshe prophesied with "Ispaklarya ha'Me'irah" (a clear vision).
 1

-Hence, the Gemara in Shabbos (156a), commenting on the Pasuk above (Bereishis 16:5), cites HaKadosh-Baruch Hu as saying to Avraham "Leave aside your astrology!
-Avram cannot have children, Avraham can!'
+Hence, the Gemara (Shabbos 156a), commenting on the Pasuk above (Bereishis 16:5), cites Hashem as saying to Avraham, "Leave aside your astrology!
+'Avram' cannot have children, but 'Avraham' can!"

-As Hashem declared when He created man "Let us make man in our form and in our image!"
+As Hashem declared when He created man, "Let Us make man in Our form and in Our image!"